 TV and news

-Comedians are the prime faces in TV, being permitted to jump between standup, news, and food shows.
-But as with everything else in Japan, the TV is viciouly cyclical.
+Comedians are the prime faces in TV being permitted to jump between standup, news, and food shows.
+As with everything else in Japan the TV is viciouly cyclical.
 New faces are often cast off in months.
 Good shows emmanate a chumminess often seen in gruff British television like the personal Salameshi, or colorful talkshows like Karisome Tengoku.

 Most news channels are devastatingly shit, with some resembling clip shows with videos you would've bother uploading on youtube playing on national TV.
 A woman jumping backwards into a pool isn't news.
 A dog barking like a bird isn't news.
 The news is made to be as sedate and non-combative as possible, while tabloids are filled with the same sensationalist carrion peddlers as The Sun.
 The sterility in presentation is actually quite jarring to witness, like an entire BBC department has sprung a gas leak.
 It goes beyond culling just the emotive value, fundamental details are often omitted.
 You will never see hard questions in an interview.
 You will never see career politicans be interviewed.
 Yet like any bored child, the news often throws tantrums to bring attention on itself.
 It was Asahi Shinbun, one of the largest and most prestigious newspapers in Japan, that peddled HPV vaccine injury conspiracy theories.
 And of course the government is looking to lap up popular opinion rather than keep some sort of ideological consistency or I don't know, refer to research.
 Today the HPV vaccination rate for young women is a staggering 0.7%, parents making the critical mistake of trusting the news.
 It's almost insulting in the way that genuine social issues are overshadowed by some eye-catching road rage incident or thinly-veiled ads on the news.
 In 2021 Japan dropped 4 places in the Reporters Sans Frontières press freedom ranking to 71st, placing it above Liberia but below Bosnia and Kenya.

-fuck the police, but fuck the japanese police in particular. over here, your judicial rights only extend to what orifice they can't explore.
-You are considered guilty until proven innocent, and stop-and-frisk is a depressingly common sight.
+your judicial rights only extend to what orifice they can't explore.
+You are considered guilty until proven innocent, and stop-and-frisk is a common sight.
 Accused of molesting someone on the train?
 Take your chances on a 99.6 conviction rate.
 Accused of murder?
 Prepare your confession under duress.
 Bike cops look like power rangers though, so that's a plus.
 And you'll ejaculate during your hanging, so you'll have that to look forward to.

 being a car enthusiast is easier in the US due to some arduous smog laws that encourage new car sales.
 For the most part it's a sea of kei cars and mopeds without mufflers.
 Vintage cars older than 30 years on the road are a bit of a rarity.
 You can oogle at all the Skylines and Supras in the world though.
 I also spotted a Hakosuka in kichijoji.